 In this article, we will show you the list of available SSIS Package Protection Level, and how to apply those setting with example.
 For this SSIS Package Protection Level demonstration, we use following Integration Service package.
-Please refer to the SSIS LOGGING to understand the package configurations.

 You can find the list of SSIS protection levels under the package properties.
 Please go to the package properties, and then under the Security tab, you can find the Protection Level property.
 It is the property that you are going to use to protect your package.
 Following is the list SSIS Package Protection Level: